 Residential events are fun and some of the most memorable experiences girls and young women have with guiding.
 They offer opportunities for adventure and also for learning and developing skills like teamwork, leadership and independent living.
 Leaders get to know their girls better in a relaxed environment.

-REN Forms need to be completed by the event organiser for every event.
+These need to be completed by the event organiser for every event.
 See the girlguiding website for the most up to date forms the latest version was issued in May 2021.
 Commissioners, there is guidance on this page for when you sign a REN.

 Guides can gain their Camp Permit See the guidance on the Girlguiding website and download the form on the right to apply.